Jelmerrr/DeepDive-SFX-Manipulation/README.md

 * Delay

 ### Controls:
-Numbers (1-6) are used to cycle between each different showcase.
+* Numbers (1-6) are used to cycle between each different showcase.
 The effect showcased can be adjusted in real-time without any issues.
-The view can be switched from first person to the behind the scenes overview using "C".
+* The view can be switched from first person to the behind the scenes overview using "C".
-The player can press "LCtrl" to make the turtle move.
+* The player can press "LCtrl" to make the turtle move.

+### Research:
+General research related to the topics can be found on the wiki of this repository.
+The wiki is filled with certain devlogs that cover specific topics showcase as well as more general documentation.